MahamudHub/Engineering-61-Final-Web-Project/README.md

 ```

-## Creating A New Page Object Model (POM)
+## Creating A New Page Object Model (POM) for testing
 It is important that before creating methods for testing you create your own page object model.
 This ensures that none of the previously written methods are affected by any of your implementation.

 The class should be placed within a package named after the page you are working on and placed within the pageobjects package.

-The name of your pom should be the same as the name of the webpage it is interacting with.
+The name of your pom should be the same as the name of the webpage it is interacting with plus “page”, using camel case.
 An example of the project structure and naming is given below:

 ![ProjectStructure](Assets/ProjectStructureOfPOM.jpg)
-### Testing:
-During the development of this framework there were mainly 3 stages of testing.
-These 3 stages can also be followed when you further develop the framework and create your own methods.

-#### Stage 1: Unit Testing
-The idea behind unit testing is to test each component of the system in isolation.
-For example, checking if you can click a link.
-The first step to doing this is to create a method that actually performs the action that you
+Once the pageobject is populated, unit testing of each method should be carried out at the unittests package by creating a new class (WEBSITENAME+”tester”).
+The name of the methods for testing is left under user digression, although industry practices such as using “Is”+METHODNAME+”correct” for booleans and METHODNAME+”test” for void is recommended.
+Credential.properties can be added and modified in the resources package.
+This package can be used to create scenarios in a new feature file (WEBSITENAME+”.feature”) for the pageobject.
+The feature file must be populated with Gherkin text.
+A stepdef file (WEBSITENAME+”Stepdef”) is to be added in the stepdef package and the gherkin text from the feature file to be called.
+The test runner then allows the user to run the specific test methods required.

 ## Built With